zwilias/elm-avl-dict-exploration/README.md

 worst-case performance characteristics, but in this case, much better insertion performance.

+## Performance

+You can find a little write up on the benchmarks and the methodology on [this page](http://elm-avl-dict-bench.surge.sh).

 ## Using Dict.AVL

 `Dict.AVL` has the exact same API as core Dict, so using it can be accomplished